bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Overview

 Kyber is an IND-CCA2 secure KEM.
-It is constructed by applying a Fujisaki--Okamato style transformation on InnerPKE, which is the underlying IND-CPA secure Public Key Encryption scheme.
+It is constructed by applying a Fujisaki-Okamato style transformation on InnerPKE, which is the underlying IND-CPA secure Public Key Encryption scheme.
 We cannot use InnerPKE directly, as its ciphertexts are malleable.